gyselax/gyselalibxx/src/advection/README.md

 Y(s; s, x, y) = y.
 ```

-The characteristic feet are calculated using a time integration method.
+The characteristics' feet are calculated using a time integration method.
 For details of available methods see [timestepper](../timestepper/README.md).

 ### Advection domain

-There are two advection domains to consider:
+There are two advection domains to consider for solving the characteristics' equation:
  - the physical domain;
  - the pseudo-Cartesian domain.